jeff6942016/iga-homelab-midpoint-keycloak/README.md

 ## Defensive Value

 Identity governance is a defensive control set, and each stage of this pipeline closes a specific attack path.

-Orphaned and dormant accounts are among the most reliable footholds an attacker has, offering persistence and a route for lateral movement through access nobody is watching; reconciliation removes them by continuously comparing the directory against the source of truth.
-Excessive standing entitlements are what turn a single compromised account into a breach, since privilege escalation depends on there being privilege to seize; role-based least privilege and access review keep that surface small and force it to be re-justified over time.
-Slow deprovisioning leaves valid credentials in the hands of departed staff, one of the classic insider and credential-reuse risks; automated joiner-mover-leaver ends access the moment employment does.
-And because a single governed source of truth feeds authentication through federation, revoking access is immediate and complete rather than leaving a forgotten account alive in some downstream system.
-Approaching identity from an offensive background makes the value
+- **Orphaned and dormant accounts** are among the most reliable footholds an attacker has, offering persistence and a route for lateral movement through access nobody is watching.
+Reconciliation removes them by continuously comparing the directory against the source of truth.
+- **Excessive standing entitlements** turn a single compromised account into a breach, since privilege escalation depends on there being privilege to seize.
+  Role-based least privilege and access review keep that surface small and force it to be re-justified over time.
+- **Slow deprovisioning** leaves valid credentials in the hands of departed staff, one of the classic insider and credential-reuse risks.
+Automated joiner-mover-leaver ends access the moment employment does.
+- **Downstream persistence** is prevented because a single governed source of truth feeds authentication through federation, so revoking access is immediate and complete rather than leaving a forgotten account alive in some downstream system.

-concrete: these are the controls that take away the things an attacker reaches for first.
+Approaching identity from an offensive background makes the value concrete: these are the controls that take away the things an attacker reaches for first.

 ## Skills Demonstrated